thoughtspot/cs_tools/docs/cs-tools/archiver/README.md

 === "archiver --help"
     ```console
-    (.cs_tools) C:\work\thoughtspot\cs_tools>cs_tools tools archiver --help
+    (.cs_tools) C:\work\thoughtspot\cs_tools>cstools tools archiver --help
-    Usage: cs_tools tools archiver [--version, --help] <command>
+    Usage: cstools tools archiver [--version, --help] <command>

       Manage stale answers and pinboards within your platform.

-      As your platform grows, users will create and use answers and pinboards.
-Sometimes, users will create content for temporary
+      As your platform grows, user-generated content will naturally grow.
+Sometimes, users will create content for temporary exploratory
-      exploratory purpopses and then abandon it for newer pursuits.
-Archiver enables you to identify, tag, export, and remove that
+      purposes and then abandon it for newer pursuits.
+Archiver enables you to identify, tag, export, and remove that potentially
-      potentially abandoned content.
+      abandoned content.

     Options:
       --version               Show the version and exit.